CS-SURF-ARCHIVE/cs-surf-archive.github.io/README.md

 - ensures the map name on the sheet matches the file name on drive

 ### other notes
-- sheetdata.py, when called by genhtml.py, generates the token for the API
+- get_sheet_data.py, when called by generate_website.py, generates the token for the API
 - if scopes are changed, token needs to be regenerated
 - currently the only user with api access is cs-surf-archive@gmail.com
-- html_boilerplate contains folders for both source and 1.6 pages
+- html_boilerplate contains the pre and post text used for all pages
-- pre is everything before the collapsibles get put in
-- post is for everything after them
+- each generate_*_html file contains a unique string appended to the end of preboiler to make a unique link line per page
-- gtoken gets the credentials for Google API.
+- gtoken.py gets the credentials for Google API.
 Delete token.json for it to refresh